perladvent/perldotcom/content/article/_pub_2004_03_18_synopsis3.md

 {
+   "thumbnail" : "/images/_pub_2004_03_18_synopsis3/111-synopsis3.gif",
-   "draft" : null,
+   "tags" : [
-   "description" : "Operator Renaming Several operators have been given new names to increase clarity and better Huffman-code the language: -> becomes ., like the rest of the world uses.
-The string concatenation . becomes ~.
-Think of it as \"stitching\" the two...", "tags" : [
       "operators",
       "perl-6",
       "synopsis"
    ],
+   "date" : "2004-03-18T00:00:00-08:00",
+   "image" : null,
+   "title" : "Synopsis 3",
+   "categories" : "perl-6",
    "slug" : "/pub/2004/03/18/synopsis3.html",
-   "categories" : "perl-6",
-   "authors" : [
+   "description" : "Operator Renaming Several operators have been given new names to increase clarity and better Huffman-code the language: -> becomes ., like the rest of the world uses.
+The string concatenation . becomes ~.
+Think of it as \"stitching\" the two...", "authors" : [
       "luke-palmer"
    ],
-   "title" : "Synopsis 3",
-   "thumbnail" : "/images/_pub_2004_03_18_synopsis3/111-synopsis3.gif",
-   "image" : null,
-   "date" : "2004-03-18T00:00:00-08:00"
+   "draft" : null
 }